selwynpolit/d9book/book/queries.md

 ### Paragraph entityQuery example

 This code looks up related paragraphs of type `accordio_video_section`, grabs the first one (this should have used a sort to more reliably return the same value), then finds all `video_collection` nodes in that collection.
-In essence, this finds a list of other videos that are in the collection for the video you are viewing.
+In summary, this finds a list of other videos that are in the collection for the video you are viewing.
+Think of it as a related video list.

 ```php
   public function buildForm(array $form, FormStateInterface $form_state, $nojs = NULL) {